Skip to main content

 Do they use it for personal reasons, like keeping in touch with family, or do they post thought leadership content on LinkedIn for career development?

-Depending on your survey results, you may need to offer different training for different groups of people, based on their social media experience.
+Depending on your survey results, you may need to offer different training for different groups of people based on their social media experience.
+While social media has become a big part of modern life, it’s important to remember that not everyone uses it!

 Training Methods To Consider

-Flexible training is the best approach, especially with remote / hybrid workers.
+Flexible training is the best approach, especially with remote/hybrid workers.

 Would an in-person workshop be better for your company?
 If you’re a smaller team, this hands-on approach could work really well.
 Have employees experiment with the platform, create some content, and get feedback from your social media experts!
-For large enterprises, try an online workshop, or multiple sessions with smaller groups.
+For large enterprises, try an online workshop or multiple sessions with smaller groups.

 Train up some brand ambassadors, so they can train other employees.
 Appoint employee advocacy champions! 💪